We have launched an exciting new social value initiative that we are delivering here at O’Neill & Brennan called Constructing Futures.

 Studies show that the best hope of preventing this is to support the offenders to find employment.

-We are currently engaging with several of the leading Main Contractors & Developers and this initiative has proved to be a massive success so far.
+We are currently engaging with several of the leading Main Contractors and Developers and this initiative has proved to be a massive success so far.
 At a time when labour availability is at its lowest number in years this is proving to be a valuable new resource stream to counter the industry problem we all seem to be facing currently.

 Sasha Bayly Simmonds (Head of Social Value at O’Neill & Brennan) is heading up this initiative for us.
 Sasha has years of experience doing this and works very closely with the individuals over this period.
-She gets to know them on a personal level – helping manage them back into the community and supporting any anxieties they might have.
+She gets to know them on a personal level – helping manage them back into the community and supporting any anxieties they may have.